Medically reviewed by Drugs.com. Last updated on Apr 4, 2020.

 Use: Labeled Indications

-Influenza, treatment: Treatment of acute uncomplicated influenza in patients ≥12 years who have been symptomatic for no more than 48 hours.
+Influenza, seasonal, treatment: Treatment of acute uncomplicated influenza (A or B) infection in patients ≥12 years of age who have been symptomatic for no more than 48 hours and who are otherwise healthy or at high risk of developing influenza-related complications.

 Limitations of use: Influenza viruses change over time, and factors such as the virus type or subtype, emergence of resistance, or changes in viral virulence may diminish the clinical benefit of antiviral drugs.
-Consider available information on drug susceptibility patterns for circulating influenza virus strains when deciding whether to use baloxavir marboxil.
+Consider available information on influenza drug susceptibility patterns and treatment effects when deciding whether to use baloxavir marboxil.

-Hypersensitivity to baloxavir marboxil or any component of the formulation
+Hypersensitivity (eg, anaphylaxis, angioedema, urticaria, erythema multiforme) to baloxavir marboxil or any component of the formulation.

 Refer to adult dosing.